PandaWood/ExceptionReporter.NET/README.md

 ## How it Looks

-Show a dialog to the user (or send a report silently).

-There are
- 2 presentation *modes* - *Less Scary* and *More Detail*
+When showing a dialog to the user (can also be sent silently) there are 2 presentation *modes* - *Less Scary* and *More Detail*

 #### **Less Scary**